phalcon/documentation/docs/webserver-setup.md

 ```

 ## nginx
 [nginx][nginx] is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
 Unlike traditional servers, nginx doesn't rely on threads to handle requests.
-Instead it uses a much more scalable event-driven (asynchronous) architecture.
+Instead, it uses a much more scalable event-driven (asynchronous) architecture.
 This architecture uses small, but more importantly, predictable amounts of memory under load.

 Phalcon with nginx and PHP-FPM provide a powerful set of tools that offer maximum performance for your PHP applications.